-For colleagues engaged in teaching, the provision of learning or research the trained employee will be a senior academic employee drawn from a grouping proposed jointly by University Management and the recognised Trade Union(s) and approved by Court.
+For colleagues engaged in teaching, the provision of learning or research the trained member of staff will be a senior member of academic staff drawn from a grouping propose jointly by University Management and the recognised Trade Union(s) and approved by Court.

-If the employee or their Trade Union representative is unable to attend the appeal meeting, steps will be taken to rearrange this as soon as possible.
-However, if the employee is persistently unable or unwilling to attend a meeting, the Appeal Manager may review the available materials and reach an outcome based on the information available to them.
+If the colleague or their Trade Union representative is unable to attend the appeal meeting, steps will be taken to rearrange this as soon as possible.
+However, if the colleague is persistently unable or unwilling to attend a meeting, the Appeal Manager may review the available materials and reach an outcome based on the information available to them.
 A decision to proceed in this way will be communicated in writing to the employee in advance.